First Time Competitors

 The first time competing at Interschool competitions can be a little daunting and there is so much to know.
 For those that have been before there are always still common questions.
 ISV is more than happy to answer any question but also we thought it would be helpful if some of them were listed here, along with some additional helpful information.

 EV runs the Interschool State Championships each year over 5 days, in the April school holidays, at Werribee Park (WPNEC) with over 500 young riders.
-At this event may riders also qualify to compete at the Australian Interschool Championships.
+At this event, riders may also qualify to compete at the Australian Interschool Championships.
 The schedule for the event is published at the commencement of each year.
-Questions related to the State Championships should be directed to the ISV contact person- Lisa Hocking.
+Questions related to the State Championships should be directed to the Organising Committee Chairperson- Lisa Hocking firstname.lastname@example.org

 All interschool age groups are based on a calendar year